 With tumescent liposuction, large volumes of a solution containing dilute lidocaine (a local anesthetic and dilute epinephrine (a drug to shrink capillaries and prevent blood loss) are injected with minimal discomfort directly into areas of excessive fatty deposits.
 Once the liquid is injected, a small incision is made in the skin, and a tube connected to a vacuum is inserted into the fatty layer.
 Using a to and fro movements, the fat is drawn through the tube into a collection system.
 The tumescent method enables the surgeon to remove large amounts of fat more uniformly with fewer skin irregularities and less bleeding and bruising.

 What happens after surgery?

 Some of the local anesthesia which was injected into the tissue will remain in the tissue for 18 to 24 hours following liposuction surgery, greatly minimizing postoperative pain and any bleeding.
 The rest of the fluid will come out of the skin through the tiny incision sites.
 Absorbing padding to catch the extra fluid and an elastic garment is then worn for compression and healing.
 People should take a light walk and massage the area in a downward motion allowing the extra fluid to come out.
 Generally, the person will drain for about three days and then they are done with draining.
-The aftercare is just as important the surgery and instruction must be followed perfectly.
+The aftercare is just as important as the surgery and instructions must be followed perfectly.
 With the tumescent technique, there is minimal bruising, and many patients do not require postoperative medication for pain.
-Depending on the type of job you have most people can return back to work in three days.
+Depending on the type of job you have, most people can return back to work within one week.
 No heavy exercise or aerobic exercise for four weeks, but light exercise is recommended.

 Are there any possible complications?